ggciag/transform22/README.md

 In this opportunity, we will present a showcase to simulates the evolution of divergent margins taking into account the plastic rheology and the sin-rift geodynamics.
-So we'll explane what to create the input file for this scenario, run the model using _Mandyoc_ and plot the results.
+So we'll explane how to create the input file for this scenario, run the model using _Mandyoc_ and plot the results.

 <img src="img/continental-rift.gif" width="1500" height="600"/>